 Stage IV: Radiation therapy

-As described above, radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+As described above, radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 Radiation therapy may be used to treat melanoma that has spread in several ways.

 Sometimes melanoma that has spread causes symptoms, such as bone pain, that radiation therapy can help relieve.
 This is called palliative radiation therapy.
-For some patients, palliative radiation therapy is given to an entire organ with several small doses of radiation, such as to the entire brain (whole brain radiation therapy).
-Other times, one or just a few high doses of radiation therapy are given, which is known as stereotactic radiosurgery, stereotactic ablative radiation therapy, or stereotactic body radiation therapy.
-This type of treatment may be given with different types of radiation machines, such as a linear accelerator (or "linac" for short), Gamma Knife, CyberKnife, or TomoTherapy units.
-These types of treatment work best for just one or a few tumors in the brain.
+For some patients, palliative radiation therapy is given to an entire organ with several small doses of radiation, such as to the entire brain using whole-brain radiation therapy.
+Other times, one or just a few high doses of radiation therapy are given using a linear accelerator (or "linac" for short), Gamma Knife, CyberKnife, or TomoTherapy units.
+This is called stereotactic radiosurgery, stereotactic ablative radiation therapy, or stereotactic body radiation therapy and usually works best for just one or a few tumors in the brain.

 Radiation therapy may be used when cancer has extensive spread to the lymph nodes, following a lymph node dissection (see above, under Adjuvant therapy).
-Radiation therapy is also used when the amount of melanoma that can be removed with surgery is limited by the location of the tumor.
+Radiation therapy may sometimes be used when the amount of melanoma that can be removed with surgery is limited by the location of the tumor.
 In addition, researchers are testing the effectiveness of chemoradiation, a combination of radiation therapy and chemotherapy.

 The side effects of radiation therapy depend on the type of radiation therapy given and the area of the body that is being treated.
-Radiation therapy to the brain can cause fatigue, headaches, and nausea.
-A patient may experience hair loss if radiation therapy is used on the scalp.
-Radiation therapy directed at other parts of the body can cause other specific side effects.
+Radiation therapy to the brain can cause fatigue, hair loss, headaches, and nausea.
+Radiation therapy directed at other parts of the body can cause other specific side effects, such as skin irritation and infections.
 See the Adjuvant radiation therapy section above and talk with your radiation oncologist for more information.

 Learn more about radiation therapy.